kubernetes/enhancements/keps/sig-cloud-provider/2395-removing-in-tree-cloud-providers/README.md

 #### Phase 3 - Migrating Provider Code to Provider Repos

-In Phase 3, all code in `k8s.io/kubernetes/staging/src/k8s.io/legacy-cloud-providers/<provider>` will be removed and development of each cloud provider should be done in their respective external repos.
+In Phase 3, feature development is no longer accepted in `k8s.io/kubernetes/staging/src/k8s.io/legacy-cloud-providers/<provider>` and development of each cloud provider should be done in their respective external repos.
+Only bug and security fixes are accepted in-tree during this phase.
 It's important that by this phase, both in-tree and out-of-tree cloud providers are tested and production ready.
 Ideally most Kubernetes clusters in production should be using the out-of-tree provider before in-tree support is removed.
 A plan to migrate existing clusters from using the `kube-controller-manager` to the `cloud-controller-manager` is currently being developed.
 More details soon.

 External cloud providers can optionally still import providers from `k8s.io/legacy-cloud-providers` but no core components in `k8s.io/kubernetes` will import the legacy provider and the respective staging directory will be removed along with all its dependencies.

+#### Phase 4 - Disabling In-Tree Providers

+In Phase 4, two feature gates will be introduced to gradually disable and remove in-tree cloud providers:
+1. `DisableCloudProviders` - this feature gate will disable any functionality in kube-apiserver, kube-controller-manager and kubelet related to the `--cloud-provider` component flag.
+2. `DisableKubeletCloudCredentialProvider` - this feature gate will disable in-tree functionality in the kubelet to authenticate to the AWS, Azure and GCP container registries for image pull credentials.

+Both of these features gates does NOT include any functionality tied to the --cloud-provider flag, specifically in-tree volume plugins are not covered.
+Users should refer to CSI migration efforts for these.

+For alpha, the feature gates will be used for testing purposes.
+When enabled, tests will ensure that clusters with in-tree cloud providers disabled behaves as expected.
+This is targeted for v1.21 and will be disabled by default.

+For beta, the feature gates will be on by default, meaning core components will disallow use of in-tree cloud providers.
+This will act as a warning for users to migrate to external components.
+Users may choose to continue using the in-tree provider by explicitly disabling the feature gates.
+Beta is targeted for v1.23 or v1.24.

+For GA, the feature gate will be enabled by default and locked.
+Users at this point MUST migrate to external components and use of the in-tree cloud providers will be disallowed.
+One release after GA, the in-tree cloud providers can be safely removed.
+GA is targeted for v1.25 or v1.26.

 ### Staging Directory